 And, perhaps a great example of why Australia should not be open to foreign ownership.
 Are you reading, Australian government?

-In any case, WA is full of odd and marvellous surprises – take the Principality of Hutt River, for example.
+In any case, WA is full of odd and marvellous surprises – take the now sadly defunct Principality of Hutt River, for example.

 There’s extensive underground secrets hidden beneath many cities around the world.

 In Sydney, it’s a network of train platforms, tunnels and tracks, built in the 1920s and designed to head out to Bondi and the Northern Beaches.